SySS-Research/Lauschgeraet/README.md

 Quickstart
 ----------

-1. Attach the victim client and the victim switch to the Lauschgerät.
+1. Attach the victim client and the victim switch to the Lauschgerät
+2. If using variant 1 (network namespaces), run `lauschgerät.py
-2. Run `lauschgerät.py <client-interface> <switch-interface>`
+   <client-interface> <switch-interface>`
 3. Navigate a browser to the attacker machine on port 1337
 4. Set the status of the Lauschgerät to `passive`
 5. Watch the traffic with `ip netns exec lg tcpdump -i br0`, or remotely